Fraser fir: Cultivation and uses

 Although not important as a source of timber, the combination of dense natural pyramidal form, strong limbs, soft long-retained needles, dark blue-green color, pleasant scent and excellent shipping characteristics, has led to Fraser's fir being widely used as a Christmas tree.
 Fraser's fir has been used more times as the White House Christmas tree than any other tree.

 The Christmas decoration trade is a multimillion-dollar business in the southern Appalachians.
 North Carolina produces the majority of Fraser's fir Christmas trees.
 It requires from seven to ten years in the field to produce a 6-7 ft tree.
 In 2005, the North Carolina General Assembly passed legislation making the Fraser's fir the official Christmas tree of North Carolina.

 Fraser's fir is cultivated from seedlings in several northern states and in Quebec, especially for the Christmas tree trade.
 It is also grown in Bedgebury National Pinetum and other collections in the United Kingdom.

-One metric that places the Fraser Fir as the most desired species of Christmas Trees is measured by the sales in New England.
-Per capita consumers in the New England states purchase the most Christmas Tree products in the world, as a percentage of the population.
-The largest producing tree states in New England is NH, VT, then Maine respectively.
-Places like Colebrook NH are central growing regions located only a few miles away from VT, ME, and Qc Canada.
-Fraser are the most desired tree according to these Christmas tree growers associations for these states.
-These trees are sold throughout New England with the greatest volume of consumer transactions occurring in Boston MA.
-Second in total sales of evergreen products is Nashua NH, and third is Litchfield NH.